back

 Microscopes orignally used finite optics;

-relatively simple lenses which focus parallel (infinity) rays to a point
+relatively simple lenses which focus parallel (infinite) rays to a point

 may be repurposed for converging rays on either side, becoming finite.